Catallactic/catallactic-site/blog/2023-08-16-evolution-of-money/index.md

 | ![Supply Definition Monetary Policies](./closed_loop_noise_signal.jpg)   | ![Supply Definition Monetary Policies](./positivefeedbackloop-590.webp)  |
 |-------------------------------------------------------|-----------------------------------------------------------------------|

-Characteristics
+### Why this configuration fails?

 - Price Formation is distorted.
 - Distortion in relative prices
 - Misallocation of resources.
+- Impossibility of Economic Calculation
 - Entrepreneurs get distorted signals about market demand.
-Impossibility of Economic Calculation
 - Companies are funded by credit.
 - High entry barriers for new providers.
 - Projects risks is transferred to citizens